The NIH Definition of Clinical Research

 - Epidemiological and behavioral studies: These types of studies examine the distribution of disease, the factors that affect health, and how people make health-related decisions.

 - Outcomes and health services research: These studies seek to identify the most effective and most efficient interventions, treatments, and services.

-Should you register your research project with ClinicalTrials.gov?
+Reasons to register your research project on ClinicalTrials.gov…